CurlyNikolai/Gaussian_GUI/readme.md

 If you want to use your own images, put them into the images folder.
 The example images have sizes 256x256 and 256x192.

-Viewer code written by Pauli Kemppinen at [bitbucket.org/msqrt/viewer/src/master/](https://bitbucket.org/msqrt/viewer/src/master/).
+Viewer code written by Pauli Kemppinen ([bitbucket.org/msqrt/viewer/src/master/](https://bitbucket.org/msqrt/viewer/src/master/)).